Ectopic thymus

-Ectopic thymus is a condition where thymus tissue is found in an abnormal location.
-It usually does not cause symptoms, but may leads to a mass in the neck that may compress the trachea and the esophagus.
+Ectopic thymus is a condition where thymus tissue is found in an abnormal location (ectopia).
+It usually does not cause symptoms, but may lead to a mass in the neck that may compress the trachea and the esophagus.
 It is thought to be the result of either a failure of descent or a failure of involution of normal thymus tissue.
 It may be diagnosed with radiology, such as an ultrasound or magnetic resonance imaging.
-If it causes illness, surgery can be used to remove it.
+It can be surgically removed if it causes illness.
 Recurrence after surgery is very unlikely.

 Signs and symptoms

 Ectopic thymus most often does not cause symptoms.
 It is most frequently discovered as a soft mass or swelling in the neck of infants and children.
 However, when symptoms do occur they are most commonly due to compression of nearby structures such as the trachea and esophagus.
 This can lead to hoarse voice, stridor, difficulty breathing and/or difficulty swallowing.
 Pain is uncommon.